-FASE Basic Course in Forensic Anthropology - 17 September to 21 September 2018 at the medical faculty in Marseille (France)
+FASE Basic Course in Forensic Anthropology - 17th - 21st September 2018 at Faculty of Medicine in Marseille (France)

 The registration for the Basic Course is now open!